Community Pools are the user-generated, permissionless pools on Saddle Finance.

 - USD metapools

-Community Pools are launching first on Ethereum Mainnet.
+Community Pools are available to deploy on Ethereum Mainnet, Arbitrum, and Optimism.

 It’s Saddle’s goal to support Community Pools on every chain where the Saddle dApp is available.